VeeraMS/Standard-Logic-App--PowerShell-Utility/README.md

        Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

-5. Change the directory to the PowerShell script copied folder in first step.
+5. Change the directory to the PowerShell script folder where its available.

        cd  'PowerShellScriptFolderPath'

-6. Execute the command to perform the different mentioned operations on Logic App
+6. Execute the one of the command below to perform the specified bulk operation on Standard Logic App workflow

 For User Sign-In option: